 Could You Use Software Development Insurance?

-If you could buy a policy on your software development efforts, guaranteeing some quick recovery if anything goes horribly wrong, would you?
+If you could buy an insurance policy on your software development deliverables, would you?

 - Regression testing